Want to hire Java developer? Then you should know!

 Spring Framework

 Spring is a powerful and widely adopted framework for Java application development.
 It provides a comprehensive set of lightweight modules that can be used to build enterprise-level applications.
-Spring’s features such as dependency injection, aspect-oriented programming, and MVC architecture make it a favorite among developers.
+Spring’s features such as dependency injection, aspect-oriented programming, and MVC architecture make it a favorite among developers who are looking to hire Java developers with advanced skills in building scalable and maintainable applications.

 Hibernate